Boiiterra/c2ded/README.md

 - [ ] \(extra) Finish toml file.

-[^1]: Need to decide between this two which one to use.
-[^2]: This one may be part of main application or something separate.
+[^1]: This one may be part of main application or something separate.